zhihuadong/test_hipfft/README.md

 I have some issue with hipfft AMD backend with striping.

-The inlcude hipfft.cpp file is simpling doing 4 forward ffts of 4 numbers with striping input.
+The inlcude hipfft.cpp file just calculate 4 forward fft's of 4 numbers with striping input.
 Output is not set to do striping for clearly showing result.

 Input array is [0,1,2,3....14,15], trying to do striping 4, distance 1. (transpose of 4x4)